No more ignoring it and ducking in your car on your way to work. Pilots are in it from start to finish.

 There are several excellent resources available to the pilot (and mere mortals as well) to assist in the decision-making process and exercise good ADM.

 Understand the difference between “Observations” and “Forecasts”.
-Observations can be considered recent to ancient history and forecasts are science fiction.
+Observations are typically organized from ancient history to the very recent, and forecasts are science fiction.

 The most complete, accurate and FREE tool geared toward aviators is the GFA (Graphical Forecasts for Aviation).
-This tool, managed by NOAA, is excellent for checking winds, weather fronts, visibility, cloud levels, icing layers, SIGMETS, etc. along with your super-imposed flight path to see up to 18 hours into the future with, not perfect, but surprisingly good accuracy.
+This tool, managed by NOAA, is excellent for local and cross-country flight planning purposes.
+Use it for checking winds, weather fronts, visibility, cloud levels, icing layers, SIGMETS, etc. along with your super-imposed flight path to see up to 18 hours into the future with, not perfect, but surprisingly good accuracy.

 Couple the GFA with the flight planning capabilities available, again for FREE, from 1800WXBRIEF (just create a free account) and it makes flight planning, filing, opening and closing flight plans easy.